andonov16/ImageProcessingToolParallel/README.md

   This is the main entry point, called from the UI thread using `await`.
 It accepts a collection of `ThumbnailControl` instances, extracts their `ImageModel`s, and processes them in batches asynchronously.
 Progress is reported incrementally, and cancellation is supported via a `CancellationToken`.

 - **`ApplyBatchTransformThumbnailsAsync` (protected virtual)**
   Applies transformations to a batch of `ImageModel`s using controlled parallelism.
-A `SemaphoreSlim` limits concurrency to `2 x CPU cores`, and results are updated on the UI thread using `Dispatcher.InvokeAsync`.
+A `SemaphoreSlim` limits concurrency to `number of CPU cores`, and results are updated on the UI thread using `Dispatcher.InvokeAsync`.
 Thumbnails are updated in grouped batches for performance.

 - **`GetTransformThumbnailTask` (protected abstract, the unit of work)**
   An abstract method that returns a Task<(ImageModel, BitmapImage)> class that contains the logic for processing a single image.